Launch Recite Me assistive technology

 Under 18s

-Where the alleged perpetrators are children or young people we will involve parents and guardians to help resolve the problem, and may liaise with social services, schools, youth offending teams, and any other relevant bodies to ensure any necessary assessments are undertaken.
+If the person causing the antisocial behaviour is a child or young person, we will involve parents and guardians to help resolve the problem, and may liaise with social services, schools, youth offending teams, and any other relevant bodies to ensure any necessary assessments are undertaken.
 We will take appropriate action in cases involving vulnerable under 18s according to our Safeguarding Children Policy.
-We may take legal action against perpetrators aged under 18 as permitted by the ASB, Crime and Policing Act 2014 through the Youth Courts.
+We may take legal action against accused parties aged under 18 as permitted by the ASB, Crime and Policing Act 2014 through the Youth Courts.

 Non-tenants